LPG Gas Car & LPG Conversion: How an LPG Gas Car Works – Autogas

 - LPG Liquid Phase Direct Injection (LPDI) has liquid LPG injected directly into the combustion chamber.
 LPDI is the most advanced LPG gas auto system.

-LP Gas Car – How an LPG Gas Auto Works
+LPG Car – How an LPG Gas Auto Works

-As previously mentioned, Autogas is another name for LPG when used as fuel in internal combustion engines.
+As previously mentioned, Autogas is another name for LPG fuel when used as fuel in internal combustion engines.

 - Manufacturers offer dual-fuel models with the same warranties

-- Autogas doesn’t damage engine parts
+- Autogas gas for cars doesn’t damage engine parts

 - Autogas vs petrol is cleaner burning than petrol or diesel in an engine

-- Autogas may actually prolong engine life
+- Autogas gas for cars may actually prolong engine life

-What is an LPG Gas Auto Conversion?
+What is an LPG Conversion for an LPG Gas Auto?

 The driver is typically provided with a switch and can select which fuel they choose to use.

-Autogas engines have lower running costs.
+Autogas LPG fuel engines have lower running costs.

 Octane ratings over 100 allows for higher compression ratios, which can increase power output.

-Different Autogas Fuel Tanks
+Different LPG Gas Auto Fuel Tanks

 Did you know that many new petrol cars come with plastic or composite fuel tanks?